 In HARLEY QUINN: BIRDS OF PREY, Harley (Robbie) introduces mainstream audiences to an all-female crime-fighting team featured frequently in Batman's comics.
 Consisting of Huntress (Mary Elizabeth Winstead), Black Canary (Jurnee Smollett-Bell) and Renee Montoya (Rosie Perez), the Birds work together in the film to take down the crime lord Black Mask, played by Ewan McGregor.

 The evolution of the superhero genre was long overdue, with Hollywood studios now realizing that there are numerous female characters in the comic book world that deserve their own features.

-It’s possible that the industry would not have learned how to bet on these productions if not for the success of WONDER WOMAN and CAPTAIN MARVEL.
-But with the pending release of anticipated movies like BIRDS OF PREY, BLACK WIDOW and WONDER WOMAN 1984, we can only see this trend continuing for years to come.
+It’s possible that the industry would not have learned how to bet on these productions if not for the success of WONDER WOMAN, CAPTAIN MARVEL and BIRDS OF PREY.
+But with the pending release of anticipated movies like BLACK WIDOW and WONDER WOMAN 1984, we can only see this trend continuing for years to come.